 To see pictures of the AFR project, watch a video with an overview of the project, and view a clip of the helicopter operations, see below.
-Additional educational videos and links are also provided below.
+Additional educational videos and links are provided below.

 The pictures below give a snap shot of some units before and after ground based commercial thinning was completed.
 Small trees were selectively thinned from around large old trees, shown in the pictures below with white arrows.
 Reducing fuels and increasing resources available for these large old trees improves forest health and makes these "legacy trees" more likely to survive a future wildfire.